Fraud Blocker

 Any violation of a protective order is not only a Class A1 misdemeanor but could also include charges for other crimes committed during the violation.
 Without prior convictions, the misdemeanor charge carries a penalty of up to 60 days in jail.

 If a felony is committed while there is a protective order in place or during the violation of the protective order, the accused could face charges that are punishable as one class higher than the law states for the individual felony.
 However, if there are two or more prior convictions of protective order violations, or if the defendant violates the order while in possession of a deadly weapon, the violation is punished as a Class H felony.
-This carries a sentence of 5 to 6 months in prison if there have been no prior convictions.
+This carries a sentence of five to six months in prison if there have been no prior convictions.

 In addition, a Class H felony can be charged if the subject of the protective order enters any property that is operating as a safe haven for the victim.
 To be charged, it must be proven that the violation was against direct orders to avoid the victim’s home or other location.
 There must also be a prohibition in place against threatening, abusing, or harassing the victim.
 In these cases, no arrest warrant is needed.